 Spreadsheet programs are frequently used as an alternative to professional statistical packages.
 Many statistical problems can be quickly and accurately solved in a spreadsheet.
 All major summary measures, probability functions, tables, charts, etc., are well supported by the contemporary spreadsheet programs.
 Nonetheless, there are some tasks that require special attention and care in order to ensure proper outcomes.
 This paper presents a complete case for generating empirical frequency distributions for continuous-numeric data, using a Microsoft Excel compatible spreadsheet program.
-It shows how to best align the theory and spreadsheet-based practice with respect to production of frequency distributions.
-This alignment is implemented by testing the goodness of fit of the empirical frequency distribution to the theoretical probability distribution.
-A brief survey and analysis of spreadsheet methods, used to generate of frequency distributions, is also provided.
+It shows how to best align the theory and spreadsheet-based practice with respect to production of frequency distributions for both qualitative and quantitative data.
+It also shows how to test the goodness of fit of the empirical frequency distribution to the theoretical probability distribution.

-Keywords: statistics, frequency distribution, probability distribution, data types, spreadsheet, test
+Keywords: statistics, frequency distribution, probability distribution, data types, spreadsheet, test.